joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 2. Click **Fork** _(top right of the repository)_
 3. ![GitHub - Create a new fork](/uploads/github_azfirewall_mon_createfork.png "GitHub - Create a new fork")
 4. Click **Create fork**
+5. You have now created a fork of the 'azure-firewall-mon' repository; when a new update of Azure-Firewall-mon comes out - you can also select 'Sync fork' - to keep your fork up-to-date and trigger a new build.

+#### Fork the GitHub repository